Request Info about undergraduate study

 Get an in-depth look at RIT's College of Art and Design from our faculty and students.
 Let us share with you how our community of artists pushes the boundaries of creativity and innovation.
 And...

 This open elective course will introduce students to the glass studio and to glass as a creative material.
 The content of the course will focus on introductory tools, techniques, and experimentation.
 The students will learn basic skills and safety procedures for the Hot Shop, Flame Shop, Kiln Shop, and the Cold Shop. **Fee: There is a materials fee required for this course and an additional course fee applied via SFS bill.
-See course notes for course fee information.** (Prerequisites: This class is restricted to students with 1st or 2nd year standing.)
-Studio 5 (Fall Or Spring).
+See course notes for course fee information.** Studio 5 (Fall or Spring).

 Molten Glass Practice*